mleverance/sc_shell_lessons/02-navigating-files-directories.md

 ```

 ## Activity
-We'll do a couple activities using the etherpad to reinforce what we've just learned.
+Go to the etherpad line ___ to reinforce what we've just learned.
 > ## Exercise 2
 > ## Absolute vs Relative Paths
 >